na399/cehrbert/README.md

 CEHR-BERT is a large language model developed for the structured EHR data, the work has been published at https://proceedings.mlr.press/v158/pang21a.html.
-CEHR-BERT currently only supports the structured EHR data in the OMOP format, which is a common data model used to support observational studies and managed by the Observational Health Data Science and Informatics (OHDSI) open-science community.
+CEHR-BERT focuses exclusively on the structured EHR data in the OMOP CDM v5.4 format, which is a common data model used to support observational studies and managed by the Observational Health
+Data Science and Informatics (OHDSI) open-science community.
 There are three major components in CEHR-BERT, data generation, model pre-training, and model evaluation with fine-tuning, those components work in conjunction to provide an end-to-end model evaluation framework.
 The CEHR-BERT